Liz Prince: Biography

 Prince was born in Boston and grew up in Santa Fe, New Mexico.
 As a young person, she played Little League baseball in Santa Fe.

-Prince released her first book, Will You Still Love Me If I Wet the Bed? in 2005.
+Prince released her first book, Will You Still Love Me If I Wet the Bed? in 2005, published by Top Shelf Productions.
+The book won the Ignatz Award for Outstanding Debut.

 In 2012, Prince lent her talents to help support the Boston Ladyfest, which worked to raise money for the Eastern Massachusetts Abortion Fund and create a "lasting network for creative feminists in Boston and beyond."
-She has also participated in Free Comic Book Day, signing copies of her book, Tomboy, for free at New England Comics in Harvard Square in 2014.

 In 2014, she released Alone Forever, a collection of autobiographical short comics centered on dating and relationships.

-She has also published or contributed to several zines, minicomics, and anthologies including Subcultures: A Comics Anthology.
-Prince has occasionally contributed to comic adaptations of Adventure Time and Regular Show.
-Since June 2015, she has been the writer of the comic book adaptation of Clarence (Boom!
-Studios) with art by Evan Palmer.

-Critical Reception

-Will You Still Love Me If I Wet The Bed?
-(2005)

-Will You Still Love Me If I Wet the Bed? was published October 18, 2005 by Top Shelf Productions.
-The book won the Ignatz award for Outstanding Debut.

-Tomboy (2014)

 Tomboy: A Graphic Memoir was published on August 26, 2014 by Zest Books.
 The memoir explores what it means to be female and describes Prince's struggle with gender issues.
 This memoir is told through short, related stories starting from Prince's early childhood experiences and ending when Prince is a teenager and has slowly learned to define herself as a woman on her own terms.
-The book received a starred review from Kirkus Reviews.
+Prince signed copies of Tomboy at New England Comics in Harvard Square during the 2014 Free Comic Book Day.

+She has also published or contributed to several zines, minicomics, and anthologies including Subcultures: A Comics Anthology.
+Prince has occasionally contributed to comic adaptations of Adventure Time and Regular Show.
+She was the writer of a four-issue comic book limited series adaptation of Clarence (Boom!
+Studios) with art by Evan Palmer, published in 2015.

+Critical reception